To get a pastable version of the tooltips, click on the .

 If the symbol is next to the label, the exposure may be adjusted using the auto-adjust function.

-This shows the amount of unused visibility in the orbit.
+This shows the amount of unused orbital visibility in the orbit.
 You can adjust the exposure times of your observations (either manually or with the Auto-Adjust function) to reduce this time (ideally to zero).
 Note, however, that instrument overheads and/or exposure time quanitization (WFC3/IR) may limit your ability to use all the time in an orbit.
-However, since the visibility time shown is an average value (the visibility for the actual orbit used may be slightly longer or slightly shorter), reducing unused visibilities of less than ~15 seconds is not really useful.
+However, since the orbital visibility time shown is an average value (the visibility for the actual orbit used may be slightly longer or slightly shorter), reducing unused orbital visibilities of less than ~15 seconds is not really useful.

 The black bars show when the buffer dumps will occur during the orbit.
 Placing the cursor on the bars will bring up a tool-tip showing the start time and duration of the dump.